gaurav-arya/compilers-symmetry-final-project/README.md

 * Recognizing symmetry annotations in input IR and annotating that the result of transposing a symmetric matrix is still symmetric: https://github.com/EnzymeAD/Enzyme-JAX/pull/1626
-* Annotating that result of A & A will be symmetric if A is symmetric: https://github.com/EnzymeAD/Enzyme-JAX/commit/ 1659f787d960ef5ae97b20d9afe72d5403921b64
+* Annotating that result of A * A will be symmetric if A is symmetric: https://github.com/EnzymeAD/Enzyme-JAX/commit/1659f787d960ef5ae97b20d9afe72d5403921b64
+* Successful symmetric detection test on StableHLO MLIR using analysis above: https://github.com/EnzymeAD/Enzyme-JAX/blob/173903fe8d8fd9883a01c3d4dacc13779301a3b4/test/lit_tests/structured_tensors/propagate_symmetric.mlir
-* Converting column-major reduction on symmetric matrix to row-major:  https://github. com/EnzymeAD/Enzyme-JAX/commit/1a2a98a8b10efa18fd6a4c133c06154be430268d
+* Converting column-major reduction on symmetric matrix to row-major:  https://github.com/EnzymeAD/Enzyme-JAX/commit/1a2a98a8b10efa18fd6a4c133c06154be430268d
+* Successful optimization on StableHLO MLIR using optimization above: https://github.com/EnzymeAD/Enzyme-JAX/blob/1a2a98a8b10efa18fd6a4c133c06154be430268d/test/lit_tests/structured_tensors/dot_general_symmetric.mlir